devops-kung-fu/hookz/README.md

           find . -name go.mod -print0 | xargs -0 -n1 dirname |  xargs -L 1 bash -c 'cd \"$0\" && pwd && go mod tidy' \n
           "
 ```
-If you have args flags set, they can be referenced as $1, $2, etc. in a similar manner as to passing parameters into a script.
+If you have args flags set, they can be referenced as $1, $2, etc. in your script in a similar manner as passing parameters in.
 Any scripting language is supported.

 ### Support for multiple commands in a hook